prrvchr/gDriveOOo/README.md

   - Access to the two log files concerning the activities of the UCP and the data replicator.
   - Choice of synchronization order.
   - The modification of the interval between two synchronizations.
-  - Access to the underlying HsqlDB 2.7.1 database managing your Google gDrive metadata.
+  - Access to the underlying HsqlDB 2.7.1 database managing your Google Drive metadata.

 - The presence or absence of a trailing slash in the Url is now supported.